jwl-7/c0de_gr1nd/python_explanations/string_integer_interconversion.md

         x = -x
         is_negative = True
     ```
-2. Iterate through the number, and add each digit to a list in reverse
+2. Iterate through the number, and add each digit to the end of a list
     ```python
     while True:
         s.append((chr(ord('0') + x % 10)))